tkhongsap/rmf-market-pulse-mcp/OPENAI_APPS_SDK_READINESS.md

 # OpenAI Apps SDK Readiness Assessment

-**Date:** November 13, 2025
+**Date:** November 13, 2025 (Updated)
 **MCP Server:** Thai RMF Market Pulse v1.0.0
-**Assessment Status:** ✅ **READY FOR TESTING**
+**Assessment Status:** ✅ **PRODUCTION READY FOR CHATGPT**

 ---

 ## Executive Summary

-The MCP server has been successfully enhanced with OpenAI Apps SDK compatibility.
-All automated tests pass (6/6, 100% success rate), and the core infrastructure is in place. **The server is ready for initial testing with ChatGPT**, with one quick configuration needed for widget serving.
+The MCP server is now fully ready for OpenAI Apps SDK integration with ChatGPT.
+All automated tests pass (6/6, 100% success rate), widget serving is configured, and all critical infrastructure is in place. **The server is ready for immediate ChatGPT integration**.

 ### Key Achievements ✅
 - ✅ All 6 MCP tools return Apps SDK-compatible responses